 Both are undoubtedly a better choice than a handful of Oreos, but the latter is in a class of its own when it comes to its overall nutrition.
 One great feature that can help you find the perfect KIND bar for your needs is the "filter" function on the company's website.
 From there, you can mix and match benefits to find the right variety for you.
 For example, if you check the "good source of fiber" and "5g sugar or less" boxes, you'll be able to see 10 different varieties of KIND bar which fit those parameters.
 A little research goes a long way when it comes to optimizing your nutrition.

 KIND bars can absolutely have a place in a healthy diet.
-But just how healthy of a choice you want them to be ultimately depends on the variety you choose to snack on.
+But just how healthy of a choice you want them to ultimately depend on the variety you choose to snack on.

 Photo Credit: ermingut/iStock, KIND official Facebook page, Amanda Cases/Getty Images